-- 14.1 When issuing an events permit, the Council may impose conditions, including, but not limited to: - (a) the designated times of operation (hours and days) including limitations on the hours of set up and pack down; - (b) the duration of the permit; - (c) the location of the activity, taking into account the surrounding land uses and street layout and the minimum clear widths of footpaths required for pedestrian access; - (d) a requirement that the activity is not located in a public place in a way that it is likely to cause a nuisance, unreasonable obstruction or hazard to pedestrian and vehicle access; - (e) that a continuous accessible path of travel is provided for; - (f) requiring compliance with a traffic management plan and/or any waste management and minimisation plan; - (g) specifications on the use of any furniture, structures, equipment, vehicles and other items associated with the activity; - (h) safety, health and hygiene requirements; - (i) the requirement for public liability insurance; - (j) restrictions on the use of amplified music/sound; and - (k) requiring compliance with the Council policies and plans. - 14.2 An event organiser must ensure that the event does not breach the conditions of the permit issued under clause 14.1. - An event organiser must ensure that a permit is either displayed during the event or can be produced when requested to do so by an enforcement officer.
+- 14.1 When granting an event permission, the Council may impose conditions, including, but not limited to: - (a) the designated times of operation (hours and days) including limitations on the hours of set up and pack down; - (b) the duration of the permission; - (c) the location of the activity, taking into account the surrounding land uses and street layout and the minimum clear widths of footpaths required for pedestrian access; - (d) a requirement that the activity is not located in a public place in a way that it is likely to cause a nuisance, unreasonable obstruction or hazard to pedestrian and vehicle access; - (e) that a continuous accessible path of travel is provided for; - (f) requiring compliance with a traffic management plan and/or any waste management and minimisation plan; - (g) specifications on the use of any furniture, structures, equipment, vehicles and other items associated with the activity; - (h) safety, health and hygiene requirements; - (i) the requirement for public liability insurance; - (j) restrictions on the use of amplified music/sound; and - (k) requiring compliance with relevant Council policies and plans. - 14.2 An event organiser must ensure that the event does not breach the conditions of the permission issued under clause 14.1.

+An event organiser must ensure that written confirmation of permission is either displayed during the event or can be produced when requested to do so by an enforcement officer.

-15 Conditions for organised licensed premises tour permit
+15 Conditions for organised licensed premises tour permission

-- When issuing an organised licensed premises tour permit, the Council may impose conditions, including, but not limited to: - (a) the designated times of operation (hours and days) for the organised licensed premises tour; - (b) the duration of the permit; - (c) a limit on group size for each organised licensed premises tour; - (d) measures for dealing with intoxicated persons and persons involved in intimidatory or other offensive behaviour; - (e) a requirement that the organised licensed premises tour is not conducted in a way that it is likely to cause a nuisance, unreasonable obstruction or hazard to pedestrian and vehicle access; - (f) safety, health and hygiene requirements; - (g) restrictions on the use of amplified music/sound; and - (h) requiring compliance with other Council bylaws including the Alcohol Ban Bylaw 2014 and any applicable Council policies and plans. - 15.2 A licensed premised tour organiser must ensure that the organised licensed premises tour does not breach the conditions of the permit issued under clause 15.1. - 15.3 A licensed premised tour organiser must ensure that a permit can be produced when requested to do so by an enforcement officer.
+- When granting an organised licensed premises tour permission, the Council may impose conditions, including, but not limited to: - (a) the designated times of operation (hours and days) for the organised licensed premises tour; - (b) The ratio of staff involved in conducting tours to patrons; - (c) the duration of permission; - (d) a limit on group size for each organised licensed premises tour; - (e) measures for dealing with intoxicated persons and persons involved in intimidatory or other offensive behaviour; - a requirement that the organised licensed premises tour is not conducted in a way that it is likely to cause a nuisance, unreasonable obstruction or hazard to pedestrian and vehicle access; - (g) safety, health and hygiene requirements; - (h) restrictions on the use of amplified music/sound; - (i) requiring compliance with other Council bylaws including the Alcohol Ban Bylaw 2014 and any applicable Council policies and plans; and - (j) requiring all staff members involved in conducting tours to: - attend a host responsibility qualification or similar course or provide in-house training approved by an enforcement officer; and - (ii) attend crowd control training or provide in-house training approved by an enforcement officer. - 15.2 A licensed premised tour organiser must ensure that the organised licensed premises tour does not breach the conditions of the permission granted under clause 15.1. - 15.3 A licensed premised tour organiser must ensure that written confirmation of permission can be produced when requested to do so by an enforcement officer.

-16 Conditions for busking permit
+16 Conditions for busking permission